-Per HMW-IAMF#10, a hazardous materials business plan will set forth binding procedures for appropriate handling and disposal of residual hazardous materials detected during operations and maintenance activities.
-With implementation of HMW-IAMF#10, the impact under CEQA would be less than significant for the Refined SR14, SR14A, E1, E1A, E2, and E2A Build Alternatives because operations of each of the six Build Alternatives would not create a significant hazard to the public or the environment due to the release of hazardous materials or wastes associated with contaminated sites (including Cortese list sites).
+Pursuant to HMW-IAMF#3, HYD-IAMF#7, and HMW-IAMF#11, design specifications and procedures for appropriate handling and disposal of contaminated media during operations and maintenance are required.
+With implementation of HMW-IAMF#3, HYD-IAMF#7, and HMW-IAMF#11, the impact under CEQA would be less than significant for the Refined SR14, SR14A, E1, E1A, E2, and E2A Build Alternatives because operations of each of the six Build Alternatives would not create a significant hazard to the public or the environment due to the release of hazardous materials or wastes associated with contaminated sites (including Cortese list sites).
 Therefore, CEQA does not require any mitigation.